Franchising can be an excellent expansion vehicle for certain brands; it can also be inappropriate for others. Find out more in this section.

 Negotiate and manage product manufacturing and distribution contracts; optimize continued partnership relationship with manufacturers, distributors; monitor contracts and costs to maintain purchasing efficiencies and cost controls; communicate product costs and updates to franchisees.

 Adhere to franchise legal requirements and filings, beginning with your FDD and required state registrations; update filings as appropriate; support franchisees with lease negotiations, reviews, and approvals.
+(Varies by country).

 Specify equipment packages; obtain best pricing; ensure distribution and installation support.
 Continue R&D on latest equipment options (including automation when feasible).